Using the Library

 Disabled access

 Access to the Library via a lift is available for wheelchair users and readers with poor mobility.
-The lift is accessed via the Library extension on the north lawn.
+The lift is accessed via the Library extension on the North Lawn.
 Click here for a map showing the entrance to the Library extension.
 Access via this route is controlled by an entry phone which connects with the Library Enquiry Desk.

 Height-adjustable table